It is still bright night in the Alps, and a cloud,

 Accustomed to the heights, it peers up over the treetops.

-And the ground yields fine mists under the crashing waters.
+Fall like lightning, and the ground yields fine mists

-Echos resound, and the vast workplace lifts its arm,
+And the vast workplace lifts its arm, sending forth

 Written after Hölderlin’s departure from a home-tutoring job in Hauptwil, Switzerland in the spring of 1801, the poem describes his return to family and friends in Swabia after descending from the mountains and crossing Lake Constance by boat to Lindau.
 The Alpine mountain landscapes are poetically transformed into stunning venues of mythmaking, comparable perhaps in their cosmic dimensionality and turbulence to Van Gogh's Starry Night over the Rhone.